ppotturi/adp-documentation/docs/How-to-guides/Platform-Services/how-to-create-a-system.md

 kind: System
 metadata:
   # This is the id of the system you want to create.
 It should be less than 100 characters long and
-  # only contain letters, numbers and hyphens.
+  # only contain letters, numbers and hyphens and be in the format `{delivery-project}-{system-name}-system`
-  name: my-system
+  name: fcp-demo-example-system
   # The description is meant to give users a bit of information about what sort of services are meant
   # to be linked to this system and what it represents.
 This can be any text that you like, as long as it is valid yaml.
   description: An example system, intended to be used to help projects to create their own systems.